Cenobamate Pregnancy and Breastfeeding Warnings

 -There are no data on the effects of this drug on the breastfed infant or its effects on milk production.

--The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for this drug and any potential adverse effects to the breastfed infant from the drug or from the underlying maternal condition.
+-Consider the developmental and health benefits of breastfeeding along with the mother's clinical need for this drug against any potential adverse effects on the breastfed child from this drug or from the underlying maternal condition.

 References for pregnancy information